kevinwshin/French-House-Manual/README.md

 - Unmarked items will be placed in the guff fridge.
 - Never throw away new food.
 Staple items will not be thrown out until after their expiration dates.
 Food in the freezer becomes guff if the date is from a previous semester.
 - Restaurant leftovers and save plates should be tossed 1 week after the labeled date.
 It is a members responsibility to re-date items.
 Save plates will have a 24 hour grace period for the member to clean them before being assessed a personal mess fine.
-- If FC is still unsure whether or not to throw something away, they must first ask the person who owns the food and the Labor Czar second if the owner is not available.
+- If the fridge cleaner is still unsure whether or not to throw something away, they must first ask the person who owns the food and the Labor Czar second if the owner is not available.

 Guff Fridge
-- Organize or throw away rotten or old food on shelves and in bins. (pay attention to bin and shelf labels, and clean the insides of bins/ organize contents)
+- Organize or throw away rotten or old food on shelves and in bins. (pay attention to bin and shelf labels, and clean the insides of bins/organize contents)
 - Consolidate when possible and move leftovers to size appropriate containers.
 - Wash and sanitize any/all containers and dishes that you empty.
     - Wipe down the front doors and insides of fridge with non-toxic cleaner.